 Margarita Alegria, PhD is chief of the Disparities Research Unit at Massachusetts General Hospital, and a professor in the Department of Psychiatry at Harvard Medical School.
 Alegría is currently the PI of four National Institutes of Health (NIH)-funded research studies: The Impact of Medicaid Plans on Access to and Quality of Substance Use Disorder (SUD) Treatment, Building Infrastructure for Community Capacity in Accelerating Integrated Care, Building Community Capacity for Disability Prevention for Minority Elders and Latino Youths in Coping with Discrimination: A Multi-Level Investigation in Micro- and Macro- Time.

-Mary T. Bassett, MD, MPH is the director of the François-Xavier Bagnoud (FXB) Center for Health and Human Rights at Harvard University and the FXB professor of the Practice of Health and Human Rights at the Harvard T.H.
+Mary T. Bassett, MD, MPH was recently appointed as the Health Commissioner for the state of New York.
+Bassett has dedicated her career to advancing health equity.
+Dr. Bassett currently serves as the director of the François-Xavier Bagnoud (FXB) Center for Health and Human Rights at Harvard University and the FXB professor of the Practice of Health and Human Rights at the Harvard T.H.
 Chan School of Public Health.
-Bassett has dedicated her career to advancing health equity.
 Prior to joining the FXB Center, she served as New York City’s commissioner of health from 2014 to 2018.

 Raymond Baxter, PhD is co-chair of the NASEM Roundtable on Population Health, serves on the CDC Foundation Board of Directors, is a trustee of the Blue Shield of CA Foundation, and serves as an advisor to the Deans of the UC Berkeley School of Public Health and the UCSF School of Nursing.
 He most recently served as president and CEO of Blue Shield of California Foundation, leading its mission to make California the healthiest state and end domestic violence, by addressing the root causes of ill health and inequity.
 For 15 years, Baxter was Kaiser Permanente's senior vice president for community benefit, research, and health policy.
 Previously, he headed the San Francisco Department of Public Health, the New York City Health and Hospitals Corporation, and The Lewin Group.